BachelorThesisRecSys/BachelorThesisRecSysGroup3/README.md

-# Graph recommender systems
-## Tikhonov and Sobolev regularisers compared to user-based KNN collaborative filtering
+# Tikhonov and Sobolev regularisers compared to user-based KNN collaborative filtering

 The code in this repository is used to research how the Tikhonov and Sobolev graph regularisers perform for user-based KNN collaborative filtering.